theRealProHacker/theRealProHacker/README.md

 ## Hi there 👋

-I am a computer scientist that recently graduated from Freie Universität Berlin (FUB).
+I am a computer scientist studying in my first year Master's at Freie Universität Berlin (FUB).
+I also spent two semesters at the University of Helsinki.
 As you will see shortly, I have vast experience in many fields and an unquenchable thirst for new knowledge.

 - ✍️ Sometimes I write about my ideas and things I learned [on Medium](https://medium.com/@r.harvey)